usdoj-crt/beta-ada/_pages/_resources/title-iii-manual.md

 destroy the historic significance of the building and is within appropriate cost constraints.

-{% details Does the ADA permit a public accommodation to consider the effect of a modification on the operation of its business? %}
+#### Does the ADA permit a public accommodation to consider the effect of a
+modification on the operation of its business?
 Yes.
 The ADA permits consideration of factors other than the initial cost of the physical removal of a barrier.
-{% enddetails %}

 ILLUSTRATION 1: CDE convenience store determines that it would be inexpensive to remove shelves to provide access to wheelchair users throughout the store.